What Is a Healthcare Ombudsman? Massachusetts Guide for Facilities

 - Dieticians

-If concerns are not addressed, a resident should reach out to an ombudsman, who may interact with these staff members when investigating a concern.
+If concerns aren’t addressed, a resident should reach out to an ombudsman, who may interact with these staff members when investigating a concern.
 Another way to oversee the process of addressing residents’ concerns is through the support of a family and resident council.
-Federal regulations state that all nursing home residents are entitled to participate in councils — and that facilities must consider their recommendations.
+Federal regulations state that all nursing home residents are entitled to participate in councils, and that facilities must consider their recommendations.

 How to Contact Your Massachusetts Healthcare Ombudsman

 The Massachusetts Assisted Living Ombudsman Program consists of local offices that serve their respective city or town.
-General contact information is listed below.
+General contact information for your local ombudsman (Massachusetts phone number details, for example) is listed below.

 |